TRI-DEP: A Trimodal Comparative Study for Depression Detection Using Speech, Text, and EEG: Results

 \section{Results}

 In this section, we report the performance of all experimental categories: baseline re-implementations, unimodal models, and our proposed multimodal architectures.
-F1-scores are reported as mean ± standard deviation across folds.
+F1-scores are reported as mean $\pm$ standard deviation across folds.
 Table~\ref{tab:unimodal_results} presents the baselines and unimodal models, including the best-performing model for each set of features per modality.
 Table~\ref{tab:multimodal_results} reports the performance of baseline models and multimodal fusion strategies, highlighting the best configuration within each category and the overall best-performing model.
 Further results are available on our companion website.

 \textbf{Unimodal ---} Table~\ref{tab:unimodal_results} reports the performance of baseline and unimodal models.
-Among EEG features, CBraMod embeddings combined with a GRU and attention achieved the best result, confirming the benefit of pre-training on a depression-related corpus.
-For speech, both XLSR-53 and HuBERT embeddings provided strong performance, with XLSR-53 coupled with a CNN+GRU slightly outperforming.
-Handcrafted MFCC and prosodic features yielded considerably lower scores, indicating that deep speech embeddings capture richer information.
-In the text modality, all transformer-based embeddings performed competitively, with Chinese MacBERT and XLNet reaching the top results.
-Overall, unimodal experiments highlight that text provided the most informative single modality, while speech embeddings also achieved strong performance, and EEG remained less predictive in isolation.
+Among EEG features, CBraMod embeddings with a CNN classifier achieve the best result (F1\,=\,0.446), confirming the benefit of fine-tuning on a depression-related corpus, though all EEG configurations remained below 0.5 in terms of macro F1-score.
+For speech, Chinese HuBERT embeddings coupled with a BiGRU encoder and CNN+MaxPool detection module achieve the strongest performance (F1\,=\,0.809), while handcrafted MFCCs and prosodic features yield lower scores, indicating that deep speech embeddings capture richer information.
+In the text modality, Chinese MacBERT with an LSTM reach the top result (F1\,=\,0.784).
+Overall, speech provides the most informative single modality, closely followed by text, while EEG remained less predictive in isolation.